 Overview

-Uveitis is a form of eye inflammation.
-It affects the middle layer of tissue in the eye wall (uvea).
+Uveitis is a form of eye inflammation that affects the middle layer of tissue in the eye, called the uvea.
+It can cause redness, pain, blurred vision and floaters.

 Uveitis (u-vee-I-tis) warning signs often come on suddenly and get worse quickly.
-They include eye redness, pain and blurred vision.
 The condition can affect one or both eyes, and it can affect people of all ages, even children.

 Uveitis can be serious, leading to permanent vision loss.
-Early diagnosis and treatment are important to prevent complications and preserve your vision.
+Early diagnosis and treatment are important to prevent complications and save your vision.

 Symptoms